 This winter scene is entitled Sabbath Morning.
 This example dates from 1971; the seller repeated his written description error re: the number, citing it as being “241/300” even though the listing photograph above clearly shows that it is actually #241/500.
 A different example of this Limnette®, also mounted on wood, was dated 1972 and numbered simply 333; the Ivers signature was not cited as appearing on that one.

 Independence Celebration is obviously a July Fourth scene (perhaps it’s the Liberty Bell that’s ringing?).
 This is 5.75” high and 5.5” wide overall.
 The Ivers signature appears in black along the curve of the right hand edge, while the Cybis signature is in white at the lower left; this is a rare instance of the Cybis signature being in a non-standard paint color.
 This one was numbered 333.

-Although the Limnettes® themselves are proprietary to (trademarked by) Cybis, Ivers’ art in this format was already well known.
+Although the Limnettes® themselves were proprietary to (trademarked by) Cybis, Ivers’ art in this format was already well known.
 Some of them were mounted and others were not.
-An interesting small item was found in 2011 auction listing and I’ve wondered if this might date from Ivers’ time at Cybis… an “art doodle”, if you will:
+An interesting small item was found in a 2011 auction listing:

 The porcelain fragment is very small, only 1.5” high and 2.25” wide.
 It is attached to a square of wood which is very very similar to (if not the same as) that which was used for the bases of quite a few Cybis busts during the 1970s; the wood was described as measuring 3.25” x 3” x 1.5”.
 A handwritten label on the side read “Boy on Sand Dunes”, and the original owner was supposedly a clerical employee at Cybis.
 Perhaps Mr. Ivers made this for her as gift.
 Other examples of his work can be seen at the George Ivers Gallery website.